alt3/cakephp-swagger/README.md

 ```

 The above will:
-- automatically turn ON caching when in production mode
+- automatically turn OFF caching when in debug mode
 - prevent CORS headers being added to the document responses
 - change the page title as used by the UI